In this article, learn what an ice burn is, what the symptoms and causes are, and how to treat ice burns.

 Treating an ice or snow burn involves slowly warming the skin to bring it back to its previous temperature.
 Follow these actions to treat a burn from ice immediately after the injury:

-- Remove the item causing the injury or get away from the cold source.
+- Remove the item causing the injury or move your skin away from the cold source.

 - Remove any wet clothing and debris from any injured skin.